arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 With all this, you have built a running multi-protocol gateway based on Portenta X8 and Max Carrier.
 You will be able to observe the data sent by the gateway with The Things Network platform End-Device section under Applications.

-If you are curious about what to expect from the build we have made in this tutorial, following terminal image shows you a run of the multi-protocol gateway.
+If you are curious about what to expect from the build we have made in this tutorial, the following image shows you the terminal of the running multi-protocol gateway.

 ![Multi-Protocol Gateway Run Log](assets/multi-protocol-gateway-example-run.png)